WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 subtitle: Release Notes
 ---

+# b4.3

+This release brings a big boost in performance.
+We've been working with debug OS builds up through b4.2.
+This release is a proper release build that will improve performance across theb board.
+For example, we're seeing a 6x improvement in SPI throughput!

+* **Meadow.OS Release build** * a non-debug build of NuttX seems to have a big performance impact - very noticable on SPI comms, liekly other things
+ * **Interrupt/PushButton Fix** * we *think* fixed interrupts and the `PushButton` once and for all!
+ * **CLI/Deployment Fixes** * We've streamlined and stabalized app deployments to Meadow, this should help both using the Meadow CLI and the Visual Studio extensions
+ * **VS4Mac Fixes** * The VS Mac extension experience is *much* better with the recent CLI improvements, this release a also improves Meadow detection when using USB hubs

+## Meadow Foundation Updates

+This release sees a much needed code repro cleanup and refactoring, improved comments, and some code consistency updates.

+It also includes some general improvements and bug fixes:
+- `TextDisplayMenu` multilevel menus can now be created programmatically as well as using Json
+- `µGraphics` stroke works with `DrawHorizonalLine` and `DrawVerticalLine`
+- `µGraphics` negative line length values now properly draw in the opposite direction
+- `TftSpi` fixed `ClearScreen` method
+- `Apa102` contructor cleanup - removed uneeded GPIO pin

 # b4.2

 This is a big release with a ton of stability fixes, an overhaul of the CLI, and big new features for networking.
 Major changes and improvements include: